Creating a Family With the Ideal Egg Donor

 Step 3 of the Egg Donation Process: Egg Retrieval, Fertilization and Embryo Transfer

 The entire egg stimulation and donation cycle takes approximately 11-14 days.
 The process involves utilizing a Donor Egg IVF procedure.
 It is organized by your support team of WCED professionals and your doctors, and consists of four phases:

 - Stimulating the donor’s ovaries through self-injections of a follicle-stimulating hormone (FSH).

 - Retrieving the eggs, which is done by the doctor via ultrasound guidance.

-If you are choosing to work with a gestational surrogate, please refer to our sister site, West Coast Surrogacy, Inc. to read about surrogacy to create your family.
 If you will be carrying the embryo, you will have already undergone medical and genetic screening similar to your egg donor, in addition to psychological counseling to prepare you for this complex, life-altering experience.